-Throughout Frank Ocean's storied rise into the upper echelons of R&B royalty, there's been one odd constant: his fascination with cars.
+Throughout his storied rise into the upper echelons of R&B royalty, there's been one odd constant: Frank Ocean's fascination with cars, from Beamers to Mercedes to Acuras.

-The song narrates a drive Ocean takes with his beau in an ideal, but familiar car — a white Ferrari.
-The open road allows their minds to wander, and they muse on love, alternate dimensions, the afterlife and his plans for the future.
-"I'm sure we're taller in another dimension/ You say we're smaller and not worth the mention."
+The song centers on a drive Ocean takes with his beau in an ideal, but familiar car — a white Ferrari.
+The open road allows their minds to wander, and they muse on love, alternate dimensions, the afterlife, and his plans for the future.
+"I'm sure we're taller in another dimension / You say we're smaller and not worth the mention."

 Ocean believes he and his driving beau are part of something much greater while his partner takes more of a nihilistic view.
 Despite their differences, the two continue to connect: "Clearly this isn't all that that there is, can't take what's been given," Ocean sings.
 "But we're so okay here, we're doing fine."